 But there are many other themes included as well.

-The exhibition is largely organized by materials rather than thematically, with all of the pottery is in one area, wood in another, fiber in still another, and so on.
+The exhibition is largely organized by materials rather than thematically.
+That means all the pottery is in one area, wood in another, fiber in still another, and so on.
 So, while there are sections bursting with vividly colored clay and wood, there are also more subdued displays of these and other materials.

 It’s art that provides a fascinating peek into Mexican culture.